ENVENTIVE® CONCEPT: AUTOMOTIVE

-In the mobility race, OEMs increasingly ask for proof of simulation at RFQ stage to ensure that 1st tier suppliers have the necessary tools to design products right and from the first attempt.
+In the mobility race, OEMs increasingly ask for proof of simulation at RFQ stage to ensure that 1st tier suppliers have the necessary tools to design products right and at the first attempt.
 Used at an early stage of the design, Enventive Concept is the leading tool to master product performance and secure robust tolerance analysis.

-Mastering tolerance variations in the automotive
+Mastering tolerance variations in the automotive industry

-Problem: Errors in the design are identified only in production phase (high rate of rejected assembled products)
+Problem: Errors in the design are identified only in the production phase (high rate of rejected assembled products)

 Benefits: Predicting tolerance variations early in design removes the risk of being hit by costly stack up problems in the production phase

 Problem: The critical stack-up has contributors spread among different views